Binary JSON with bson4jackson

 Pre-compiled binary files of bson4jackson can be downloaded from Maven Central.
 Additionally, you will need a copy of Jackson to start right away.

-Alternatively, you may also use Maven to download bson4jackson:
+Alternatively, you can use Maven to download bson4jackson:

 <dependencies>